 Refer to the text "Our Country Past and Present," by Nida-Webb, published by Scott Foresman Company.
 Have pupils read the material dealing with "The War of 1812," pages 181 to 185 inclusive.
 Tell them to read carefully for detail but not to take notes on their reading.
-When they have finished, have them close their books and list on a sheet of paper as many of the important points discussed as they can remember.
+When they have finished, have them close their books and list on a sheet of paper as many of the important points discovered as they can removable.
+Following this have them close discussed as they can remember.
 Following this have them check their list against the text noting any mistakes they have made.